Skip to main content

 Navajo Nation, Arizona - Spirituality, Culture, and Justice

-At St. Anne’s Mission located on the Navajo Nation, we will immerse in service and education, helping with some manual work and visiting with students at a local Catholic school.
+At St. Anne’s Mission on the Navajo Nation, we will immerse in service and education, helping with manual work and visiting students at a Catholic school.
 You will learn from some Navajos about life on a reservation today.
-There will be a focus on public health-related issues including substance abuse, diabetes and access to healthy food.
+There will be a focus on public health-related issues, including substance abuse, diabetes and access to healthy food.
 You will also experience the distinctive cultural richness of the Navajo people, including their history, landscape, mythology and rituals, learning opportunities for solidarity and accompaniment.

 Partner Organization: Saint Anne’s Mission

-This immersion explores how crime impacts communities, what measures and policies can help them heal, and what our responsibilities are to those who have hurt us.
-You will work with the Jesuit Restorative Justice Initiative in the prisons and jails around Los Angeles County.
-The group will also meet with organizations working to reform the criminal justice system in California.
+This immersion explores how crime impacts communities, what measures and policies can help them heal, and our responsibilities to those who have hurt us.
+You will work with Thrive For Live ministries.
+Some opportunities will be working in a food pantry, communal meals with formerly incarcerated individuals, and visiting Rikers Island.

-NOTE: Due to age restrictions for visiting prisons/jails in the state of California, you must be 21 years of age to participate in this immersion.
+NOTE: You must be 21 years of age to participate in this immersion.

 El Paso, Texas/Juarez, Mexico - Immigration and Border Issues

 Step out of your everyday life -- out of your comfort zone -- and into in-depth, experiential learning and cultural immersion.
-The Border Immersion Experience is an opportunity to learn about the issues that affect lives of people living on the border.
-The program includes: fellowship at El Paso-Ciudad Juárez fence, presentations at various social justice ministries, assisting with after school program, personal accounts of border life exposure to Mexican & Mexican-American culture, tours of colonias (rural settlements) in El Paso, daily reflections, visit to ministries in Ciudad Juárez, Mexico, and bilingual worship at Iglesia Luterana Cristo Rey.
+The Border Immersion Experience is an opportunity to learn about the issues affecting the lives of people on the border.
+The program includes fellowship at El Paso-Ciudad Juárez fence, presentations at various social justice ministries, assisting with an after-school program, personal accounts of border life exposure to Mexican & Mexican-American culture, tours of colonias (rural settlements) in El Paso, daily reflections, visit to ministries in Ciudad Juárez, Mexico, and bilingual worship at Iglesia Luterana Cristo Rey.

 **Please note, depending on up-to-date US State Department travel warnings, we may not cross the border to spend time in Juarez, MX**